pharmaverse/datacutr/README.md

 ## Scope

 This package works with tabulation data following an SDTM standard.
-For ease of processing, the assumption is that supplemental qualifiers have been combined with their parent domain prior to the application of the cut process (sometimes labelled as SDTMv).
+For ease of processing, the assumption is that supplemental qualifiers have been combined with their parent domain prior to the application of the cut process (sometimes labeled as SDTMv).
 The user has the flexibility to select the type of cut applied to each SDTM domain (either no cut, patient cut, date cut, or a special DM cut).

 ## References and Documentation